aremath/hmc-reconciliation-graph/docs/README_cluster.md

 * `--mpri` shows how improvement (1 cluster to 2 clusters) varies with the number of MPRs.

 * `--time` determines aggregate timing information and computes how the running time varies with the number of MPRs.

+## How to Add an Objective

+To add a new objective function (we will refer to the objective by name as X for now), four things need to be done:

+* Add a `mk_X_score` function to `ClusterUtil.py`.
+For reference, use the `mk_support_score` and `mk_pdv_score` functions in that file.
+It should take in the species tree, gene tree, and gene root as parameters, and return a function that takes a graph and returns a number.
+The clustering algorithm uses gradient descent, so make sure that X is "good" when minimized.
+If X is good when maximized (like event support), you can use the negative.

+* Add a `calc_improvement_X` to `ClusterUtil.py`.
+For reference, use `calc_improvement_pdv` or `calc_improvement_support` from the same file.
+In general, if X is maximized, then this will be the ratio of the score for the larger number of clusters to the score for the smaller number of clusters.
+If it is to be minimized, then it will be the opposite ratio.
+If this is how improvement of X is defined, you may use one of the existing functions, but you may also make this more complicated if you have some other idea of what constitutes an increase in X.

+* Add a command line option for X to the `parse_args` function in `ClusterAgg.py` and/or `ClusterMain.py`.
+Add it to the `score` mutually exclusive group.

+* Edit the `choose_*` family of functions in `ClusterAgg.py`.
+These functions set up graph titles, filenames, etc. for each objective function.
+For `ClusterMain`, edit the top of `main` where `mk_score` is set to use your `mk_X_score` from `ClusterUtil.py` when the command line option you created is set.